faizilham/msc-thesis/main/ch5_general_function.typ

   &evalexit(mono("p:" x := lbl(e))) &&= sp[x |-> sp(e)]\
   &evalexit(p) &&= evalentry(p)\
-$ <eq:FuncAliasConstraints>
+$ <eq:FuncAliasTransfers>

-The constraint functions are similar to the reachable definitions analysis.
+The transfer functions are similar to the reachable definitions analysis.
 The main difference is the function lattice is a flat lattice, meaning if there are more than one reachable definitions then the reference would be mapped to $top$.
 Other notable difference is for function calls, in which we also set it to $top$ since we currently do not handle function-returning functions.

 We can then define a function to resolve the function signature from a reference as @eq:ResolveSign.
 If the reference can be resolved to a single top-level or lambda function declaration, it simply return the signature of the function.
 Otherwise it returns the function type without utilization effects.
 The signature of a top-level function definition is given by annotations, while a lambda function one is typically inferred.
 We will discuss how to infer the effect signature of lambda functions later.